AsherJN/media-bias-extention/memory-bank/systemPatterns.md

 - All communication between components uses JSON for consistency
 - Structured data format makes it easy to parse and display results

+### JSON-Based Prompt Framework
+- The AI prompt is stored as a structured JSON object instead of a string
+- Each section has metadata (ID, title, order) and content
+- This enables more flexible manipulation and customization of the prompt

 ### Expandable UI Sections
 - Analysis results are organized into collapsible sections
 - This prevents information overload while still providing comprehensive analysis